 Welcome to the Legal Methods component of TAP.
 There is no required text for the course, but I recommend you purchase and read Writing Essay Exams to Succeed in Law School by Professor John C. Dernbach.
-This book is available in the campus bookstore.
 Photocopied materials will be distributed in class each week.